telerik/kendo-ui-core/README.md

 ## Building Kendo UI Core

+There are two ways to get the source code for Kendo UI Core.
+You can either download a pre-built zip from [Telerk.com](http://telerik.com/kendo-ui-core), or build the source yourself using Grunt.
+The latter approch includes an option for building a distribtion of Kendo UI Core that includes only the widgets and framework features required by your app.

+### Installing Dependencies

 In order to build Kendo UI Core, you need to have Node.js/npm latest and git 1.7 or later.

 For Windows you have to download and install [git](http://git-scm.com/downloads) and [Node.js](http://nodejs.org/download/).